 For me, the highlight of the tour came in the form of cheese.

 I don’t tire of touring factories that produce Parmigiano Reggiano, the king of cheese.
-On this particular visit, they were in the process of making new wheels of Parmigiano Reggiano, as well as fresh ricotta.
+On this particular visit, they were in the process of making new wheels of Parmigiano Reggiano, as well as fresh ricotta (get a homemade ricotta recipe here).
 So, they asked us to wear particularly attractive outfits to help keep up sanitation standards.
 We wore stunning hairnets, plastic coats, and booties over our shoes.
 It seemed like the perfect place for a Parmigiano photo bomb by our friend Nick.

 Not only do I learn something every time I tour a cheese facility, but I would pay an entrance fee just to walk into the aging room.
 As they say, this is where the magic happens.